danmoser/danmoser.github.io/notes/estatistica.rst

     Now, there's a bit of a snag.
 The permutations above will produce, for example, this pattern: PSIMIISSPSI.
 You'll notice that PSI appears twice.
 For each of these, there will be a repetition, when the first PSI is swapped with the last PSI.
 We have to remove these.
 How many are there?
 Again, the same method: S=PSI,PSI,M,I,I,S,S cardinality \|S\|=7 with repetitions caused by the two PSIs, the two Is and the two Ss.
 The number of permutations without repetition is P7P2×P2×P2=7!8=630.
     The final answer is the number of permutations without repetitions of MISSISSIPPI minus the number of permutations without repetition of PSI and the letters MIIISSSP, after removing the duplicates caused by two PSIs: 34650−(10080−630)=25200.

-18. How many flips of a fair coin does it take until you get N heads in a row?
+18. How many flips of a fair coin does it take until you get *h* heads in a row?

     Let *p* be the probability of flipping a heads.
 Let *x* be number of flips needed to achieve *h* consecutive heads.
 The solution is :math:`E(x)=\frac{1−p^h}{p^h(1−p)}`.
 This expression may be derived as follows.
 The probability of being successful immediately is :math:`p^r`.
 However, one might get a tails immediately.
 In that case, the number of flips needed is *1+E(x)* (one flip has been used and we are back to the original position).
 We might get a heads and then a tails.
 In this case two flips have been used and we are back to the original position.
 Continue this up to *h−1* heads followed by a tails in which case *h* flips have been used and we are back to the original position.